bmaupin/micro-beyond-earth/README.md

 ## Usage

 1. Start Beyond Earth and go to the _Mods_ menu
-1. Check _Micro Beyond Earth_ and any other desired mods
+1. Check _Mini Beyond Earth_ and any other desired mods
 1. Before starting a game, click _Advanced Setup_ to configure additional game options, e.g

    - _Game Pace_ > _Quick_